 A recipe for Toshikoshi Soba (Japanese New Year Soba)!
 Soba noodles are served in a seasoned broth and topped with favorite additions for the New Year.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-While this is a basic recipe with just a few ingredients, those ingredients may be difficult to find for some.
-Soba are long, thin buckwheat noodles.
-They are available in the Asian section of many larger supermarkets and markets with Japanese ingredients.
+While this is a basic recipe with just a few ingredients, those items may be difficult to find for some.
+Soba are long, thin buckwheat-based noodles.
+They are becoming more and more available in the Asian section of many larger grocery stores and markets with Japanese ingredients.
 They can also be found on Amazon: Hakubaku Organic Soba Noodles.

 Mirin is a sweet Japanese cooking rice wine.
 I use hon-mirin (true mirin) in recipes calling for mirin.
 I have been able to find it in Asian food markets and Whole Foods.
 Many grocery stores have aji-mirin, but be sure to check the ingredient list for additives.
 Other types of mirin are shio-mirin (includes salt) and shin-mirin (very little alcohol).

 Toshikoshi Soba (Japanese New Year Soba) Recipe